-I trained as Integrative Arts Psychotherapist at the Institute for Arts in Therapy and Education in London and I hold MA in Integrative Arts Psychotherapy, and an Advanced Diploma in the Therapeutic Application of the Arts.
+I trained as Integrative Arts Psychotherapist at the Institute for Arts in Therapy and Education in London and I hold MA in Integrative Arts Psychotherapy (2015), and an Advanced Diploma in the Therapeutic Application of the Arts (2012).

-I have experience of working therapeutically in the NHS mental health services (acute mental health ward at CNWL NHS trust) and in the community based counselling services.
+I have experience of working therapeutically in the NHS mental health services (acute mental health at CNWL NHS trust, older people community service at BEH MH NHS trust) and in the community based counselling services.

-I currently work in a specialised trauma service for survivors of sexual abuse in north London and in private practice in south London.
+I currently work in a specialised trauma service for survivors of sexual abuse in north London, in NHS and in private practice in south London.

 I am Health and Care Professions Council (HCPC) registered Arts Psychotherapist and a registered accredited member of British Association for Counselling and Psychotherapy (BACP).